by Amy Scholten, MPH

-This is a surgery to remove a severely diseased and damaged heart and lungs.
-They are replaced with a healthy heart and lungs from a deceased donor.
+A heart-lung transplant is surgery to remove a severely diseased and damaged heart and lungs.
+They are replaced with a healthy heart and lungs from a donor.

 Reasons for Procedure

 Problems are rare but all procedures have some risk.
 The doctor will go over some problems that could happen, such as:

 Things that may raise the risk of problems are: